GrowingData/xdb-query/readme.md

-#Mung
+#xdb-query

 > "This data is in exactly the right format"
 > -- <cite>No Data Scientist Ever</cite>

-Mung provides a query engine which rewrites and executes SQL against disparate databases, enabling the output from different queries to be merged and manipulated as if they were local expressions.
+xdb-query provides a query engine which rewrites and executes SQL against disparate databases, enabling the output from different queries to be merged and manipulated as if they were local expressions.

-Mung removes the need to be constantly exporting and importing data as CSV files, enabling you to treat any data source as if it were local while still giving you control over where and how data is processed.
+xdb-query removes the need to be constantly exporting and importing data as CSV files, enabling you to treat any data source as if it were local while still giving you control over where and how data is processed.

-Mung also enables the partitioning of data so that any database can be split amongst many servers and queried as if it were a single database.
+xdb-query also enables the partitioning of data so that any database can be split amongst many servers and queried as if it were a single database.

 ## Example